 Small practices that keep the soil soft

-Another gentle approach is to pair Scripture with an everyday cue.
+Pair Scripture with an everyday cue.
 While pouring your morning coffee, speak Galatians 6:9 softly.
 While locking the door, remember James 3:18 and ask the Lord for a peacemaker’s heart.
-If it helps you hold God’s Word a little longer, a scripture writing plan for everyday life can fit beautifully into this kind of routine.
-These small moments plant truth into the fabric of your day.
+A scripture writing plan for everyday life can help you hold God’s Word close through your daily routine.
+These small moments plant truth into your daily life.

 If this blessed your heart, it might bless someone else too.
 Share it with someone who needs encouragement today.